-The importance of children's nutritional and physical health needs will be promoted by educating children about a healthy lifestyle, which will be reinforced through the everyday routine and experiences.
-Information on health, hygiene, safe food, and dental care principles and practices will be displayed at the Service to provide families with further information.
+The importance of children's nutritional and physical health needs will be promoted by educating children about a healthy lifestyle which will be reinforced through the everyday routine and experiences.

 We believe in quality education and care in an environment that provides for all children's protection through adequate supervision, safe experiences and environments, and vigilance to potential risks.
 Educators at the Service are dedicated to understanding their legal and ethical responsibility to protect the children enrolled at the Service.
 Our Work Health and Safety Policy provides further detail about Hazard Reduction and Risk Minimisation.